JesseBusman/FirefoxMetamaskWalletSeedRecovery/README.md

-# Unfortunately this is not guaranteed to work for you.
+# Unfortunately this is not guaranteed to work for you

+This only works for specific versions of Firefox and/or Metamask.

+This only works if you know the password of your wallet.

-This only works if you know the password and can still access the data belonging to the Firefox installation that held your wallet, specifically the .sqlite file of your Metamask browser extension.
+This only works if you can still access the data belonging to the Firefox installation that held your wallet, specifically the .sqlite file of your Metamask browser extension.

 # How to use
 1. Make sure you have Python 3 and pip installed